 Be Aware of Student Loan Limits

-The total limit for federal student loans is $31,000 for dependent students and $57,000 for independent students.
+The total limit for federal student loans is $31,000 for dependent undergraduate students and $57,000 for independent students.
 Dependent students are those who live at home or whose parents support them financially.
 Independent students are those who are married, 26 or older or have served in the military.

 Apply for Private Loans